Patrol-AI/debuggingTest/README.md

 ### Additional Information:
 - **Sample Video:** A sample video of the functional application is provided to help you understand the expected behavior.
 - **Concurrency Warning:** In the rare case that multiple applicants are working on this task simultaneously, you may encounter unexpected updates to product titles.
 Please be aware of this possibility during your testing.

+### Submission Video

+For your 5 min screen recording as part of the application, we recommend using <a href="https://www.loom.com/">Loom</a> to record your videos, however this is entirely up to you.
+Your video should focus on explaining your debugging process whilst walking throuhg at least one example.
+If you do choose to use AI tools, this is your opportunity to explain why and how you use them.

 ## Steps to Complete the Task